 If we told you that top-tier brand Jaeger-LeCoultre crafted this intricate timepiece as a gift for none other than Queen Elizabeth II to celebrate the 60th year of her reign, it would give you some idea of what to expect.

 Indeed, with its utterly unique profile, made from white gold and featuring a series of polished and diamond-set links, plus a miniature caliber 101 movement (one of the smallest in the world), this watch deserves to be worn in the chambers of historic palaces and to exclusive state functions.

 Best for: Royal-approved refinement from masters of the minimalist timepiece.

 4. Breguet Grande Complication Marie Antoinette: $30 million

-Legend has it that this watch was originally commissioned for the iconic French queen and fan of life’s finest things, Marie Antoinette, by one of her lovers.
-Crafting this exceptional piece took around 40 years and she was executed before the work was complete—only adding to the romance and enigma of this historic timepiece.
+Legend has it that this watch was initially commissioned for the iconic French queen and fan of life’s finest things, Marie Antoinette, by one of her lovers.
+Crafting this exceptional piece took around 40 years, and she was executed before the work was complete—only adding to the romance and enigma of this historic timepiece.

 Encased in gold, it includes every complication that existed at the time, including a perpetual calendar and thermometer.
 After being stolen in the late 1900s, the watch is now safely locked away in the L.A.
 Mayer museum but is available for purchase for those with $30 million.